 - a.
 FOD refers to damage to aircraft components, i.e., flight controls, tires, or engines, due to foreign objects such as loose gravel, nuts, bolts, etc. - b.
 F-16s are highly susceptible to FOD.
 Ensure all taxiways, parking areas, and runways are swept and cleaned prior to the arrival of the Advance Pilot, and that these areas remain clean during our stay.
 Do not use sweepers that have steel bristles.
-Do not plan to park the F-16s on a ramp that is breaking up, or has an asphalt/gravel surface that releases pebbles easily. - c.
+Do not plan to park the F-16s on a ramp that is breaking up or has an asphalt/gravel surface that releases pebbles easily. - c.
+FOD fencing is required along the crowd line within 500' of jet parking and anticipated taxi routes.
 Snow fencing is highly recommended and will prevent FOD from blowing onto the runways and taxiways.
 Ensure snow fencing is erected so it touches the ground and is sandbagged to prevent trash blowing underneath the fence.
 Orange, nylon FOD fencing is an acceptable alternative to snow fencing along the crowd line.
 Also, please place containers suitable for FOD disposal (two garbage cans) near our maintenance hangar.